sircharlo/meeting-media-manager/docs/_posts/2013-01-09-congregation-sync.md

   <tbody>
     <tr>
       <td><code>Congregation sync hostname</code></td>
       <td>Web address of the WebDAV server.
-Secure HTTP (HTTPS) is required. <br><br><blockquote><strong>Note:</strong> The label for this field is actually a button that, once clicked, will show a list of WebDAV providers that have been known to be compatible with JWMMF, and will automatically prefill certain settings for those providers. <br><br>This list is provided as a courtesy, and in no way represents an endorsement of any particular service or provider.
+Secure HTTP (HTTPS) is required. <br><br><blockquote><strong>Note:</strong> The label for this field is actually a button that, once clicked, will show a list of WebDAV providers that have been known to be compatible with MMM, and will automatically prefill certain settings for those providers. <br><br>This list is provided as a courtesy, and in no way represents an endorsement of any particular service or provider.
 The best server is always the one you own...</blockquote></td>
     </tr>
     <tr>
       <td><code>Congregation sync port</code></td>